callysto/training-manual/markdown/quickstart.md

 ### Setting up GitHub with hub.callysto.ca
 Once logged in at [hub.callysto.ca](https://hub.callysto.ca), it is recommended to set up SSH authentication for interacting with GitHub.
 To do so, create a new private key on hub.callysto.ca and add the corresponding public key to your GitHub account as per the following instructions.

-1. Using your GitHub email, create the key using the following command and hitting enter when prompted.
+1. Using your GitHub email, open a terminal create the key using the following command and hitting enter when prompted.
 ```bash
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```